How Much Does a Divorce Cost?

 Agreeing on how you and your spouse will divide your assets, including your home, savings, investments and pension, is the best way to keep costs down.
 If you have children, you will also need to agree on child arrangements, such as who they will live with and how much contact they will have with the other parent.
 If you can agree on these things, it will be much cheaper than going to court.

 How can Osbornes help?

 Our specialist divorce lawyers will always provide advice to you which is in your best interest.
-Our aim is not for you to incur unnecessary costs, but to help you find a resolution that you are happy with one and one that meets the needs of your family.
+Our aim is not for you to incur unnecessary costs but to help you find a resolution that you are happy with and one that meets your family’s needs.
 We will advise you depending on your circumstances and what you want to achieve.
-The other party’s attitude to the divorce and the advice they are receiving will impact on the cost of your divorce and we will always try and take a conciliatory approach.
-However, where this is not possible, our lawyers will always defend and represent your best interests.
+The other party’s attitude to the divorce and the advice they are receiving will impact on the cost of your divorce, and we will always try and take a conciliatory approach.
+However, our lawyers will always defend and represent your best interests where this is not possible.

 Andrew secured me the best financial settlement for my claim.
 He is a credit to Osbornes Solicitors.

 "Lisa Pepper was recommended to me as non-nonsense and able to help me with a difficult and confrontational divorce.
 She more than lived up to that – she was practical, collected and always available with a clear opinion and suggestions of how to move forwards.
 She also was open and helpful about costs and how to mitigate them"